Budget 2026 Update: MRA Grant support increased to 70% for SMEs from 1 April 2026! Learn more →

 Gather Your Documents

-Time to put on your detective hat.
+Time to gather what you need.
 Collect these documents:

 • BizFile Confirmation: From Accounting and Corporate Regulatory Authority (ACRA) showing your company details